-Mr. Law, 70, is a dual citizen of France and Taiwan, has been a Director of the Bank since April 2015.
-He is also currently a Senior Advisor for Greater China for Oliver Wyman; and a Director of Far East Horizon Ltd. in Hong Kong and Khan Bank in Mongolia.
-He holds a Bachelor of Science degree, major in Psychology, from Chung Yuan University in Taiwan; a Master's of Business Administration degree from Indiana University; and a Master's of Arts degree, major in Poetry, from the University of Paris, France.
+Mr. John Law has been a Director of the Bank since April 2015.
+He is also currently a Director of Far East Horizon Ltd. in Hong Kong and Khan Bank in Mongolia.
+He served as Senior Advisor for Greater China for Oliver Wyman until his retirement as of December 31, 2020 He holds a Bachelor of Science degree, major in Psychology, from Chung Yuan University in Taiwan; a Master's of Business Administration degree from Indiana University; and a Master's of Arts degree, major in Poetry, from the University of Paris, France.

-Shih-Chiao (Joe) Lin

-Mr. Lin, 49, Chinese, has been a Director of the Bank since March 2019.
+Mr. Shih-Chiao (Joe) Lin has been a Director of the Bank since March 25, 2019.
 He has been with Cathay Life Insurance for over 20 years and is currently an Executive Vice President there.
 He graduated with a Bachelor's degree in Business Administration from the National Chengchi University and holds an MBA from the National Taiwan University.